 2. Meditate on its scripture.
 Invite the Holy Spirit to show you what the fulfillment of this promise looks like in your life.

 3. Identify what might be preventing the fulfillment of this promise.
 For Joshua, it was the loss of daylight.
 Maybe for you it’s a relationship, a memory, an emotion, etc.

 4. Command that thing, whatever it is, to submit to God’s will.
 Write it in your prayer journal or say it out loud.
 Maybe you only need to do it once, maybe you’ll do it daily, or maybe even throughout the day if need be.

 5. Detach from the outcome.
 Remember that commanding the promises of God is, more than anything, an act of faith.
 It is not sorcery and something we should ditch when we don’t see immediate results.
 Treat it instead as a spiritual discipline and an exercise in faith.

 6. Encourage others by reminding them of God’s promises for their lives.
 Once you start praying, believing, and commanding God’s promises for others, doing it for yourself will come more naturally.
 (Pro-tip: Encouragement is best when it comes with a gift.
-Kickstart the habit of encouragement by surprising a friend with a subscription box.)
+Kickstart the habit of encouragement by surprising a friend with a care package.)

 When we command the promises of God, we make a bold declaration.
 We declare that God has power to move mountains in this world.